-- Crushed thumbs where heavy items fall on to the hand or thumb.
+- Crushed thumbs where heavy items fall onto the hand or thumb.

 - Cuts and lacerations to the thumb or thumbs involving cooks, chefs or restaurant staff.

-Partial Loss Of Your Thumb
+Can You Claim Partial Loss Of Thumb Compensation?

 Losing part of any digit, especially on the thumb, can be life changing and affect everyday life as well as the type of work you’re able to complete which means compensation should be sought to allow you to make adjustments and to aid recovery.